 This unusual looking grill from Solaire packs in 24,000 BTUs of power underneath its infrared plates.

 While 24,000 BTUs might seem a bit modest, this grill is extremely energy efficient (partly owing to its infrared burners, partly owing to its shape).
-It heats up in just a few minutes, which is extremely quick, even for a gas grill.
+It heats up in just a few minutes, which is extremely quick, even for a gas unit.

-It offers features that we come to expect from modern grills, like a drip tray and a warming rack.
+It offers features that we come to expect from modern cookers, like a drip tray and a warming rack.
 However Solaire have gone the extra mile and also included a grill cover, a griddle plate and an insulated jacket.

-It’s a sturdy and robust grill, and testament to this is the fact that Solaire have included a lifetime warranty with it.
+It’s a sturdy and robust model, and testament to this is the fact that Solaire have included a lifetime warranty with it.
 If they’re that confident in this grill then you should be too.

 Magma Newport 2 Infrared Grill